IdenTrustCA/TLS-CPCPS/docs/IdenTrust_TrustID_CPCPS_TLS.md

     5. Generation of Certificate Revocation Lists;
     6. Signing of OCSP Responses (as described in [Section 4.10](#certificate-status-services)); and
     7. Introduction of new Certificate Profiles and retirement of existing Certificate Profiles.
 2. Subscriber Certificate lifecycle management events, including:

-    1)  Certificate Requests, renewal, and re‐key requests, and Revocation;
+    1. Certificate Requests, renewal, and re‐key requests, and Revocation;
-    2)  All verification activities stipulated in the [TLS BR](https://cabforum.org/working-groups/server/baseline-requirements/requirements/) and this CP-CPS;
+    2. All verification activities stipulated in the [TLS BR](https://cabforum.org/working-groups/server/baseline-requirements/requirements/) and this CP-CPS;
-    3)  Approval and rejection of Certificate Requests;
+    3. Approval and rejection of Certificate Requests;
-    4)  Issuance of Certificates;
+    4. Issuance of Certificates;
-    5)  Generation of Certificate Revocation Lists; and
+    5. Generation of Certificate Revocation Lists; and
-    6)  Signing of OCSP Responses (as described in [Section 4.10](#certificate-status-services)).
+    6. Signing of OCSP Responses (as described in [Section 4.10](#certificate-status-services)).
-    7)  Multi-Perspective Issuance Corroboration attempts from each Network Perspective, minimally recording the following information:
+    7. Multi-Perspective Issuance Corroboration attempts from each Network Perspective, minimally recording the following information:

-            a)  an identifier that uniquely identifies the Network Perspective used;
-            b)  the attempted Domain Name and/or IP address; and
-            c)  the result of the attempt (e.g., "domain validation pass/fail," "CAA permission/prohibition").
+        <ol> a) an identifier that uniquely identifies the Network Perspective used;</ol> <ol> b) the attempted Domain Name and/or IP address; and </ol> <ol> c)  the result of the attempt (e.g., "domain validation pass/fail," "CAA permission/prohibition"). </ol>
-    8)  Multi-Perspective Issuance Corroboration quorum results for each attempted Domain Name or IP Address represented in a Certificate Request (i.e., "3/4" which should be interpreted as "Three (3) out of four (4) attempted Network Perspectives corroborated the determinations made by the Primary Network Perspective).
+    8. Multi-Perspective Issuance Corroboration quorum results for each attempted Domain Name or IP Address represented in a Certificate Request (i.e., "3/4" which should be interpreted as "Three (3) out of four (4) attempted Network Perspectives corroborated the determinations made by the Primary Network Perspective).

 3. Security events, including:
    1. Critical Security Events;